cisco/mindmeld/docs/source/quickstart/optimize_question_answering_performance.rst

   >>> # To save the model to file.
   ... store_index.dump()

-For more about how to train and evaluate machine-learned ranking models, see the :ref:`User Manual <userguide>`.
+For more about how to train and evaluate machine-learned ranking models, see the :ref:`User Guide <userguide>`.